-- EnQuest information technology and communications facilities must be used sensibly, and lawfully. - All internal and external communications must be professional and respectful. - Before using EnQuest's systems for personal matters please be aware that the Company maintains the right to access all communications and data held on its systems.
+- EnQuest information technology and communications facilities must be used sensibly, and lawfully. - All internal and external communications must be professional and respectful. - Use of EnQuest's systems and any EnQuest e-mail address for personal matters should be for low level administrative purposes only and not for any personal commercial or financial transactions, disputes or any matter where EnQuest could be brought into disrepute - Please be aware that the Company maintains retains the right at all times to access all communications and data held on its systems.

 We value your ability to communicate with colleagues, clients and business contacts, and we invest substantially in information technology and communications systems which enable you to work more efficiently.

 You must comply with the EnQuest IS Usage Policy.